JeremyGelb/geocmeans/README.md

 The website of the package is available [here](https://jeremygelb.github.io/geocmeans/)

+## Breaking news

+Here we are!
+We are moving from `maptools`, `sp` and `rgeos` to `sf` and `tmap`.
+All the functions and the documentation were modified accordingly.
+If you spot an error or a bug, please open an issue on github.

 ## Installation

 The stable version of `geocmeans` is available on CRAN.
 You can install